protocol7/javaenv/README.md

 Java versions and allows for keeping the Java version for a project under version control.

+## Why not jEnv?

+[jEnv](https://github.com/jenv/jenv) is a great tool with similar goals.
+However, I wanted javaenv to manage the full life cycle of the Java environment, including installation, in order to simplify some workflows.

 ## Support

 javaenv supports Linux and Mac OS X. Support for Windows should be doable but